willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Despite the absence of explicit size dependence in survival, indirect size effects are partially captured through asymmetric competition, where smaller individuals experience stronger competitive pressure.
 Another limitation shared with many forest-inventory-based models [@Kunstler2021;@LeSquin2021;@Guyennon2023] is the focus on adult trees, even though fecundity can be influenced by climate [@Clark2021], and the dynamics of recruitment may not necessarily align with those of adults [@SerraDiaz2016;@Wason2017; but see @Canham2016].

-The modular design of our framework enables straightforward integration of additional species and environmental predictors.
+The modular design of our framework enables direct integration of additional species and environmental predictors.
 For instance, additional covariates such as water balance or evapotranspiration could be incorporated to assess drought-induced mortality [@Peng2011].
 Exploring interactions among climate, competition, and individual size may also improve predictions of demographic rates [@Peng2011;@Ford2017;@Rollinson2016;@LeSquin2021].